 ·They gel when liquid is added so they are great to use as an egg replacer ·Great for making pudding ·Make energy gels or include in juice for your long runs ·they can be sprouted (like on you cat chia pet) ·add them to smoothies ·sprinkle them on homemade crackers ·sprinkle on salads

 Here is another one of those super foods that is taking gaining attention by storm.
-This beautiful red berry is full of nutrients that I include in my diet daily.
+This beautiful red berry is full of nutrients.
 These berries were used in Chinese medicine for thousands of years and still is today for many health aliments.
 They are often called Wolfberries by the Chinese.
 They are grown on a shrub in subtropical regions as in China, Mongolia, and Tibetan Himalayas and are unable to grow here in the US.
-They are always sold in dired form and they resemble a prettier version of a raisin but, they are a bit harder than the softer raisin and it is also available in juice form.
+They are always sold in dired form and they resemble a prettier version of a raisin but, they are a bit harder than the softer raisin.
+It is also available in juice form.
 They are sweet tasting and some say they have a bit of a herb-like aftertaste, yet I personally dont find this.
-These berries can be eatin right out of the bag or I usually put them in my smoothies, they give them a great crunch and added sweetness.
-They are also great sprinkled on salads, added in granola, and cereals.
-They can be rehydrated by letting them soak in water, baked, and steamed.
-They can be a little pricey but well worth it.
-You can find different brands that may be a little cheaper depending on if you want them organic or not (which I do recommend them being organic).
-Here is some Goji Berry facts that will surely have you putting them in your shopping bag.

 1. Low in calories.
 One serving about 1/4 cup has 90 calories 2.
 Fat free!
 3. High in dietary fiber containing 4 grams per serving, good for healthy digestion and makes you feel fuller.
 4. 4 grams of protein per serving 5. one serving contains 180% of your daily value of Vitamin A (an anitoxident and protects your body from free radicals) 6. one serving contain 30% of your daily value of vitamin C which is good for overall immune health.
 Slows down the aging process, reduces the risk of cancer and heart disease, and is used in the production of collagen.
 7. Iron is essential for the body, this mineral is needed to make bood cells.
 It produces hemoglobin and myoglobin two proteins that carry oxygen through out the body.
 One serving of berries has 15% of your daily value.